Skip to content

 FieldTypeDefaultDescription

-database_urlStringrequiredPostgreSQL connection URL
+database_urlStringrequiredPostgreSQL runtime connection URL

-pool_sizeu3230Connection pool size
+pool_sizeu3230Runtime SQL connection pool size

-max_overflowu3230Additional connections beyond pool_size
+max_overflowu3230Additional runtime SQL connections beyond pool_size

 pool_timeoutu3230Seconds to wait for connection